ThinkMarkets Review 2022

 ThinkMarkets scores highly in broker rankings for several reasons:

-- Licensed in both Australia (ASIC) & UK (FCA)
+- Licensed by top tier regulators in both Australia (ASIC) & UK (FCA)

 - Quick & easy to open a ThinkMarkets account

 Downsides to trading with ThinkMarkets include:

 ThinkMarkets trading hours follow standard opening and closing times of respective markets.
 So, for forex and indices, most trading will take place Monday to Friday.
 Contract specific opening hours can be found on the broker’s website.